Skip to content

 Custom web components

-Mateu can render any standard web component by declaring it as an Element in your ViewModel.
-This lets you embed third-party UI libraries, visualizations, or custom HTML elements without writing JavaScript or modifying the Mateu frontend.
+Mateu can render any standard web component by declaring it as an Element in your component tree.
+This lets you embed third-party UI libraries, visualisations, or your own custom elements without writing a separate frontend application.

-When to use: reach for Element when Mateu’s built-in field types are not enough — 3D viewers, maps, rich text editors, chart libraries, or any component distributed as a web component.
+When to use: reach for Element when Mateu’s built-in components are not enough — 3D viewers, maps, rich text editors, chart libraries, design-system widgets, or any component distributed as a web component.

 @Override